ubereloas/sfuber-movies/README.md

  sent to the client, and in particular only the ones not currently being clustered on the map.
 Upon zomming the client would ask for newly visible and un-clustered locations.
 Essentially this would be clustering done on the server.
 While more performant this solution is much more complex than the one implemented here.
+ * __Error handling__: currently there is no error handling present in the client.
+If a connection error occurs, for example, nothing happens when clicking the locations or searching for movies.
+A proper way to handle this would be to implement retrying logic and show an error message if failed to alert the user.